adamsilver/fdpb/03-Book-A-Flight.md

 ![Image here](/etc/)

-Once again: we can do better.
+Once again, we can do better.

 ### Autocomplete

 What we really need is a text box and select box rolled into one.
 As the user types a destination, suggestions appear beneath allowing them to autocomplete the field.
 This saves time scrolling through a plethora of destinations.

 Up until recently there has been no such element for us to use.
-HTML5 gave us `datalist` but unfortuntely, it's too buggy[^caniuse] for the general web.
+HTML5 gave us `datalist` but unfortuntely, it's too buggy[^caniuse] for us to use, especially for the open web.

+If you have fine control over the design and usage of the component, you may still decide to use one.
+This book is about designing robust, and inclusive experiences, and so we don't have the luxury of this choice.

 Our remaining option is to build a custom component ourselves.
 When we build a custom component there are rules we need to follow[^alice barlett talk bruce lawson?].
 A custom component must: